-21 (2000) 19 NZTC 15,569.
+&lt;sup>22 (2000) 19 NZTC 15,569.

-22 Under ss 292 and 294 of the Companies Act 1993.
+&lt;sup>23 Under ss 292 and 294 of the Companies Act 1993.

-consideration, nor did the Companies Act 1993 characterise the payments as an adjustment to the consideration.
+the creditors were not an adjustment to the consideration for the supplies.
+The payments were not made because the parties to the supply had agreed to adjust the consideration, nor did the Companies Act 1993 characterise the payments as an adjustment to the consideration.
 The creditors still retained the right to pursue payment for the supplies under the liquidation.
 The repayment was made in the context of a liquidation where amounts are sometimes recovered from creditors so other creditors can also receive a share of the available funds.
 For tax purposes, this did not alter the fact of the supply or the consideration for the supply.

 - 43. Depending on the adjustment, s 25 may require the supplier and recipient to account for additional output tax or allow an input tax deduction to ensure the correct amounts of GST are returned or claimed. - 44.
-Where a court award changes the consideration for a supply, the supplier may also need to issue "supply correction information"23 to the recipient of the supply under s 19N. - 45.
+Where a court award changes the consideration for a supply, the supplier may also need to issue "supply correction information" to the recipient of the supply under s 19N. - 45.
 However, a recipient should not wait for the supply correction information before making an adjustment.
 Where a recipient is required to return an amount of output tax as a result of an adjustment under s 25, the output tax is attributed to the taxable period in which the supply correction information is issued or the recipient becomes aware of the excess.
 In the context of a court award or out-of-court settlement, the parties will generally become aware of the inaccuracy when the order is given or settlement is reached.
 This is before the supply correction information is issued (and, potentially, in an earlier taxable period).